Listoka/bittoka/docs/MainPage.md

 - Defines functions for interacting with page (including but not limited to):
     - Filter posts by tags
     - Pagination for loaded posts
+- Renders `MainPage` component
 - Does *not* determine any structure or styles.
-Instead, it receives a function on its 'render prop' and uses that to determine what to actually render.

 ## Post List
 - 'Dumb' Component